playframework/playframework/documentation/manual/detailledTopics/evolutions/Evolutions.md

 ## Running Evolutions in Production

 The appropriate up and down scripts are run in dev mode when you click 'Apply Evolutions' in the play console.
-To use evolutions in PROD mode there are two things to consier.
+To use evolutions in PROD mode there are two things to consider.

 If you want to apply UP evolutions automatically, you should set the system property `-DapplyEvolutions.<database>=true` or set `applyEvolutions.<database>=true` in application.conf.
 If the evolution script calculated by Play only contains UP evolutions and this property is set, then Play will apply them and start the server.